-closures, including on millions of Virginians, has been deemed necessary for one reason: to ensure appropriate social distancing.
+Social distancing is the most important means to prevent the spread of COVID-19 because the disease is primarily transmitted between people who are in close contact with one another (within about six feet) via respiratory droplets produced when an infected person coughs, sneezes, or exhales.
+Despite efforts to re-open the state, social distancing is so imperative that several localities have delayed such efforts in order to protect Virginia's residents.
+The extraordinary impact of these travel limitations and mandatory business closures, has been deemed necessary for one reason: to ensure appropriate social distancing.
 CDC Guidance on correctional and detention facilities specifically recommends implementing social distancing ("ideally 6 feet between individuals, regardless of the presence of symptoms") to increase the physical space between incarcerated persons.
 Yet individuals in jails and prisons in the Commonwealth have limited or no ability to practice social distancing.